ipeternella/xqtR/README.md

 Hence, this project is inspired by modern CICD tools such as `Azure DevOps` and `Github Actions` that use `yaml` files to configure a sequence of steps known as pipelines.
 Naturally, this is an ultra-and-I-really-mean-it-simplifed-version of these famous yaml parsers to run jobs!
 And yes, this project was also used to explore some concurrency in GO.

 However, besides being simple, this tool can be useful in cases like configuring new machines in which a sequence of programs must be downloaded and installed (also, maybe some steps can be run concurrently... just be careful that package managers such as `brew` will can detect other `brew` processes and raise errors in these situations).
-Also, beware of race conditions (as usual) when using async jobs with many goroutines as, for example, if for a given job `num_workers: 3` is set to 3, then 3 possibly parallel processes can end up trying to the same file and without any synchronization primitives, this could generate unexpected results.
+Also, beware of race conditions (as usual) when using async jobs with many goroutines!
+For example, if for a given job `num_workers: 3` is set to three, then three possibly parallel processes can end up trying to write to a same file which will generate unexpected results/errors.

+As a rule of thumb: when in doubt if concurrent processes can be damaging, just do not specify the `num_workers` key as the job's steps will run in a sync and safe way.

 ## How does it work